optimusflow/KB/getting-started/templates.md

 If you want to **edit** the template name or **delete** it from your terminal — use the context menu on it.
 Each Template stores all of the settings data, including sizes, coloring, internal elements visibility, a predefined symbol of account values, additional specific settings etc. In other words: all that you can customize + more.

 {% hint style="success" %}
-You can **share your templates** with other Quantower traders by sharing the template files with them.
-Template files can be found in “Quantower -&gt; Settings -&gt; Templates” folder.
+You can **share your templates** with other OptimusFLOW traders by sharing the template files with them.
+Template files can be found in “OptimusFLOW -&gt; Settings -&gt; Templates” folder.
 {% endhint %}